sparkcity/canvas-student-submissions-cleanup/README.md

 # canvas-student-submissions-cleanup
-Script to read student roster from text file and delete submissions from students that aren't on the roster
+When using Canvas: on the assignment page, all student submissions from all sections using the Download Submissions option.
+Student names are the first word in the file name in the format of "lastfirst".
+A file submitted by student Jane Doe has the name as doejane_etc...etc.ext.
+Roster.txt containing names of students should be formatted in this same (doejane) way with each name on its own line.
+Script reads student roster from text file and delete submissions from students that aren't on the roster.